 Setup:

-1. Access Settings: Navigate to the printer’s control panel or use Brother’s software to access the print density settings.
+Access Settings: Either go to the control panel of the printer or with the help of Brother’s software access the print density settings.

 Energy Saving Mode